While you cannot dictate how people will relate with you and their attitudes, you can determine your response to them.

 No need of using the phrases ‘Thank you' or ‘Have a great day' in replying an email that was full of condescending words and insults, it could be interpreted as mockery.
 Choose your words carefully.
 Words have a way of either quenching fury or igniting it.
 You could appeal to an angry boss with soothing words without having to feel you are stooping low to insults.

 Look at the Positive Side of the Situation

 You can use the opportunity to build a stronger relationship with your boss, depending on how well you handle the situation.
 Conflicts should bring people together and strengthen a relationship when it is resolved.
 That way, we tend to understand people at workplace better.

 Sample 1 – Responding to an Angry Boss by Email

-I hereby tender my unreserved apologies regarding the events of the other day as relates to the poor organisation of the team.
+I hereby tender my unreserved apologies regarding the events of the other day as relates to the poor organization of the team.

-Your anger over how the team was not organised is well noted sir.
+Your anger over how the team was not organized is well-noted sir.
 It was quite discouraging how the whole process of planning turned out.
 This is a result none of us expected.
 The points you raised were taken with all seriousness.
-It will stir us to the right path when organising the final events next season.
+It will stir us to the right path when organizing the final events next season.

 Sample 2 – Responding to an Angry Boss by Email